0davidog/Umbra-Report/TESTING.md

 #### Performance, Accessibility, Best Practices and SEO

-[PageSpeed Insights](https://pagespeed.web.dev/) Was used to audit the site's features for performance, accessibility, best practices and SEO.
+[PageSpeed Insights](https://pagespeed.web.dev/) was used to audit the site's features for performance, accessibility, best practices and SEO.
 This was recommended as a more accurate reading than Chrome's lighthouse tool.
-The site scored 100 throughout on accessibily, best practice and SEO which is good.
-Performance wise the site runs much better on desktop than it does mobile.
+The site scored 100 throughout on accessibly, best practice and SEO, which is good.
+Performance wise, the site runs much better on desktop than it does mobile.
 For a better performance on mobile, time could be taken to look in to optimising Cumulative Layout Shift, First Contentful Paint and largest Contentful Paint.

 |Page|Factor|Performance|Accessibility|Best Practices|SEO|Screen Capture|
 |----|------|-----------|-------------|--------------|---|--------------|